House approves $1.2 trillion package of spending bills before shutdown deadline, Senate up next

 Democrats, meanwhile, are boasting of a $1 billion increase for Head Start programs and new child care centers for military families.
 They also played up a $120 million increase in funding for cancer research and a $100 million increase for Alzheimer’s research.

-“We defeated outlandish cuts that would have been a gut punch for American families and our economy,” said Sen. Patty Murray, D-Wash.
+White House press secretary Karine Jean-Pierre called on the Senate to pass the spending bill as quickly as possible.

+“This bill is a compromise,” she said.
+“No side got everything it wanted.”

-The spending in the bill largely tracks with an agreement that then-Speaker Kevin McCarthy, R-Calif., worked out with the White House in May 2023, which restricted spending for two years and suspended the debt ceiling into January 2025 so the federal government could continue paying its bills.
+The spending in the bill largely tracks with an agreement that then-Speaker McCarthy worked out with the White House in May 2023, which restricted spending for two years and suspended the debt ceiling into January 2025 so the federal government could continue paying its bills.

 “People were living in a dream world thinking, ‘Well, we’re going to something different than what McCarthy had an agreement with the president on,’” said Rep. Don Bacon, R-Neb.